Step 1

 Post-deployment monitoring and optimization

-The assessment will enable us to evaluate the success of the ERP project and to measure its ROI.
+The assessment will make it possible to evaluate the success of the ERP project and to measure its ROI.

 1. Analyze KPIs